 Title: Roadside Geology of Utah by Felicie Williams, Lucy Chronic and Halka Chronic – 2nd Edition

-Review: Our first and only real time using this book was on an 8 day rockhounding trip in Utah during the summer of 2021.
-It was a really nice addition have on the trip being that the area and geology is so different from what were used to.
-Roadside Geology of Utah also seems to have more cross section images in it than some of the other titles which is really nice to see when exploring a new area.
+Review: Our first and only real time using this book was on an 8-day rockhounding trip in Utah during the summer of 2021.
+It was a really nice addition to have on the trip, being that the area and geology is so different from what we’re used to.
+Roadside Geology of Utah also seems to have more cross-section images in it than some of the other titles, which is really nice to see when exploring a new area.

 Title: Roadside Geology of Washington by Marli B. Miller and Darrel S. Cowan – 2nd Edition

-Geology Underfoot is another Mountain Press series that takes a more in depth look at smaller area of a state.
-If Roadside Geology is taking a 10000 foot view of a state’s geology these are like a 2000 foot view.
+Geology Underfoot is another Mountain Press series that takes a more in-depth look at a smaller area of a state.
+If Roadside Geology is taking a 10000-foot view of a state’s geology, these are like a 2000-foot view.

 Title: Geology Underfoot in Southern Idaho by Shawn Willsey

-Review: If there was a Northern Idaho version of this I would buy it in a second.
-We haven’t really spent that much time in southern Idaho but it’s really hard to beat an in depth look into an a geologically small area like this.
-Reading though this book has given me a lot of new places to go and visit and I’m sure it will do the same for you.
+Review: If there was a Northern Idaho version of this, I would buy it in a second.
+We haven’t really spent that much time in southern Idaho, but it’s really difficult to beat an in-depth look into a geologically small area like this.
+Reading through this book has given me plenty of new places to go and visit, and I’m sure it will do the same for you.

 Title: Geology Underfoot in Western Washington by David Tucker

 The Rocks! series of books is another great series from Mountain Press.
-This series really reminds me of rockhounding guide books in that they direct you to exact locations where you can go and see amazing geological features first hand.
+This series really reminds me of rockhounding guidebooks in that they direct you to exact locations where you can go and see spectacular geological features first hand.